ethereum/EIPs/EIPS/eip-x.md

 Due to the asynchronous nature of requests, the vault can only operate with certainty on the quantity that is fully known at the time of the request (`assets` for `deposit` and `shares` for `redeem`).
 The deposit request flow cannot work with a `mint` call, because the amount of `assets` for the requested `shares` amount may fluctuate before the fulfillment of the request.
 Likewise, the redemption request flow cannot work with a `withdraw` call.

-### Optionality of flows and cancels
+### Optionality of flows

 Certain use cases are only asynchronous on one flow but not the other between request and redeem.
 A good example of an asynchronous redemption vault is a liquid staking token.
 The unstaking period necessitates support for asynchronous withdrawals, however, deposits can be fully synchronous.

+### Non Inclusion of a Request Cancellation Flow
-In many cases, canceling a request may not be straightforward or even technically feasible, therefore cancel operations are optional.
+In many cases, canceling a request may not be straightforward or even technically feasible.
+The state transition of cancellations could be synchronous or asynchronous, and the way to claim a cancelation interfaces with the remaining vault functionality in complex ways.

+A separate EIP should be developed to standardize behavior of cancelling a Pending request.
 Defining the cancel flow is still important for certain classes of use cases for which the fulfillment of a Request can take a considerable amount of time.

 ### Request Implementation flexibility